 During the year ended December 31, 2014, the Company received a \$24,300 unsecured demand loan from the President of the Company to fund the Company's current working capital requirements.
 During the year ended December 31, 2015, the Company received additional \$7,200 unsecured demand loan from the President of the Company.
-The loan is currently unsecured and non-interest bearing, with no specific repayment schedule, as the terms are still being negotiated.
+During the year ended December 31, 2016, the Company received additional \$14,310, and repaid \$2,200, unsecured demand loan from the President of the Company.
+The loan is unsecured, bearing interest at 5% per annum, calculated and payable on demand.
+The Company may repay the principal, in whole or in part, at any time without penalty.